 - Using conditional logic questions has its sets of benefits, it is personal, interactive, and different from a standard quiz.

-- To make conditional questions in google forms, start by setting up a google form, and adding different sections.
+- To make conditional questions in Google Forms, start by setting up a Google form, and adding different sections.

 - Then, to add the conditional logic feature, go to the ‘Section based on answer’ option in a specific question, and add appropriate sections to each option.
 Check the outcome by previewing it and then share the form.